 This is why we’ve organized a Piedmont NC Permaculture Learning Guild.
 The goals are for us all to benefit from the experience and mutual support of each other (and make friends), and to continue to grow this movement locally so that there are thousands of skilled and supported ‘permies’ and thousands more resilient places of tended wild diversity thriving in the Piedmont.

 We’ll share our permaculture needs, skills, projects, seeds, saplings, and stories, and work on a small project as a group, like planting a forest garden or restoring a creek.

 Whether you’re new to permaculture, have just completed your PDC, or are actually yourself a walking trellis for a bunch of rare fruit-bearing vines no one has heard of, this will be an experience that will help you continue to learn and stay connected.

 How It Works

-- We gather once a month.
+- We gather once a month (and in-between in small guild-organized happenings).
 Time and place varies.

 - Gatherings will be about 3-4 hours (sometimes with an optional evening fire hang out).